woo-kyu/woo-kyu.github.io/_posts/ML/2023-09-24-Bias_and_Variance_Trade_off.md

 ## How to solve that trade-off?

-- Raise to models complexity up
+- Raise to model complexity up
 - Prevent to over-fitting
     - Use verified data-sets
     - K-fold cross validation